Studying the development and evolution of the human infant skin microbiome

-I have an MSc Wild Animal Biology degree from the Royal Veterinary College and a BSc Zoo Biology degree from Nottingham Trent University.
-I have experience working in the animal industry in areas of zoo keeping, conservation (i.e. bird ringing/surveillance and bat surveillance), and pathology.
+I have an MSc in Wild Animal Biology from the Royal Veterinary College and a BSc Zoo Biology degree from Nottingham Trent University.
+I have experience working in the animal industry in areas of zoo keeping, conservation (i.e. bird ringing/surveillance and bat surveillance), pathology and in a veterinary practice.

 - Colonisation Resistance